You’re building your email list, right?

 Search bar example on a website.

-In our example case, we searched for classes on “yoga.”
+In our example, we searched “yoga.”

 Sort by functionality example on a website.

-• A 30-day yoga email course challenge
+• A 30-day yoga email challenge

 • A 14-day yoga detox email course